Current State of Clinical Trials Impacted by the War in Ukraine

 Patient Communication and Safety

 The widespread difficulty sponsors are experiencing supporting and tracking the health and well-being of their Ukrainian patients has hindered aspects of clinical trial progress.
-Ukrainian patients are dealing with far more immediate obstacles during this conflict, and efforts by sponsors to ensure patients remain informed about their treatment plan, have continued access to medical care, and receive vital medicine remains the leading priority.
+Ukrainian patients are dealing with far more immediate obstacles during this conflict, and efforts by sponsors to ensure patients remain informed about their treatment plan, have continued access to medical care, and receive vital medicine remain the leading priority.

 We have seen examples of trial outreach that may serve as pathways to protect patients.
 Sponsors have worked to establish task forces that aim to deliver and track patient communication, and at times, their CROs are working collaboratively to assist in the buildout of these task forces.
 Tracking patient communication – which patients have been contacting their trial site and how often, and information about their travel – has been essential in developing insights around access to critical trial support.